 MAURICE COHN, MUSIC DIRECTOR

-Acclaimed for his “depth, musicality, and expressive power” and for leading “sensational” performances with “exceptional colors,” Maurice Cohn stands at the forefront of a new generation of American conductors.
-A three-time recipient of the Solti Foundation U.S. Career Assistance Award, he became Music Director of the West Virginia Symphony with the 2023-2024 season.
-Musical highlights of his tenure in Charleston include the Symphony’s November 2023 collaboration with Mountain Stage, the revival of opera performances with the Symphony’s March 2025 production of Carmen, and expanding the orchestra through the hiring of over twenty new musicians.
+A three-time recipient of the Solti Foundation U.S. Career Assistance Award, Maurice Cohn became Music Director of the West Virginia Symphony with the 2023-2024 season.
+Acclaimed for his “depth, musicality, and expressive power” and for leading “sensational” performances with “exceptional colors,” musical highlights of Maurice’s tenure in Charleston include the Symphony’s November 2023 collaboration with Mountain Stage, the revival of opera performances with the Symphony’s March 2025 production of Carmen, and expanding the orchestra through the hiring of over twenty new musicians.

 Prior to moving to West Virginia, Maurice served as the Assistant Conductor of the Dallas Symphony Orchestra under Fabio Luisi, where he conducted notable performances including the world premiere of Mason Bates’s Philharmonia Fantastique and a concert version of Terence Blanchard’s Fire Shut Up in My Bones.
 He made his subscription debut in 2023, jumping in for Maestro Luisi on a program of Brahms, Antheil, and the world premiere of Jessie Montgomery’s Snapshots.
 Maurice was also a two-time Assistant Conductor at the Aspen Music Festival, where he led the world premiere of Peng-Peng Gong’s Late Bells for Concertante Piano and Orchestra with the Aspen Chamber Symphony.